peak-gao/code-notes/JavaScript/js-basics-notes-2.md

 ```

 - JavaScript has a `new` operator, and the code pattern to use it looks basically identical to what we see in those class-oriented languages;
 - most developers assume that JavaScript's mechanism is doing something similar.
-However, ***there really is *no connection* to class-oriented functionality implied by `new` usage in JS***.
+However, ***there really is *no connection* to class-oriented functionality implied by `new` usage in JS***

 - let's re-define what a "constructor" in JavaScript is.
 In JS
     - constructors are **just functions** that happen to be called with the `new` operator in front of them